tranvansang/misc-hooks/README.md

   - If data is available, return the data synchronously.
   - If data is not available:
     - Return `undefined` synchronously
-    - Trigger data loading, retain the promise for later use.
+    - Trigger data loading, store loaded data in the store.
+Retain the promise of this action for later use.
-    - Mark the render not ready to return to the client.
+    - Mark the render not ready and prevent it from starting the response.
-    - Wait for all data loaded.
+    - Wait for all data loaded by awaiting the retained promises.
     - Re-render the component with the loaded data.

 - In client side: